eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

 Now that we have received enough vehicle sensor data, we can delete the `vehicle-data-sender` workload.
 We can also do this remotely using the fleet connector.
-Just publish the manifest with the workload and config from the previous chapters to the `vehicle/1/manifest/delete/req` topic:
+Just publish the manifest with the workload and config from the previous sections to the `vehicle/1/manifest/delete/req` topic:

 ```shell
 TOPIC=vehicle/1/manifest/delete/req